Homebrew/legacy-homebrew/README.md

 - Stream the current job progress via a Listener
 - Add routes to return stage info for a job.
 Persist it via DAO so that we can always retrieve stage / performance info even for historical jobs.
 This would be pretty kickass.
-- Store the config used to launch a job.
-Again good for reproducability.